What is a Defective Medical Device?

 There are strict time limits you must meet to file a lawsuit.
 These time limits are complex and strictly enforced by the courts.

-It is in your best interest to speak to one of our top medical malpractice attorneys in Los Angeles as soon as possible.
+It is in your best interest to speak to one of our top medical malpractice attorneys as soon as possible.

 Though we understand that this is an excruciatingly difficult time for you, please be aware that it is critical that an investigation into the facts of the case be undertaken as soon as possible if you are considering filing a lawsuit.
 This is necessary to preserve evidence, to get information while memories are fresh, and to avoid losing your right to bring a lawsuit.